Montana Land For Sale (980 results)

 Nearby Cliff Lake and Wade Lake have all the lake water activities.

-The Madison River has a rich history of gold prospecting, as it flows through major gold-producing areas like the famous Alder Gulch, making it a known spot for finding gold flakes and small nuggets.
+The West Fork Madison River has a rich history of gold prospecting, as it flows through major gold-producing areas like the famous Alder Gulch, making it a known spot for finding gold flakes and small nuggets.

 Alder Gulch is famous for the largest placer gold strike in the Rocky Mountains.